|Bitcoin Wallet||Specifications & Key Features||Price|

-It is an HD wallet which comes with a seed backup key feature.
-The seed key helps you in controlling and restoring your crypto assets in case your device is damaged or lost.
+It is an HD wallet that comes with a seed backup key feature.
+The seed key helps you in controlling and restore your crypto assets in case your device is damaged or lost.

 It is available now on Android and iOS.